The Ultimate New Year’s Resolution Idea List And Success Plan

 Set up an automatic bank draft into your savings account so you won't even think about spending the money.

-Traveling Habits for The New Year
+Traveling Goals for The New Year

 Another big resolution you see on many people's list is traveling.
 It's always at the top of my yearly goals list, as I love to travel.